VardhanSuroshi/VLSI-Physical-Design-Flow/README.md

 ### Viewing Placement in Magic
-To view placement in Magic the command mirrors viewing floorplanning, go to results/floorplan directory and use command:
+To view placement in Magic the command mirrors viewing floorplanning, go to the results/floorplan directory and use the command:
 ```
 magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &
 ```